-- Maxi-van No Lift: A Twelve (12) passenger (including driver) standard van without a wheelchair lift/ramp; and - Minivan No Ramp: A Seven (7) passenger (including driver) minivan without a wheelchair lift/ramp. - SUV: An Five (5) or Seven (7) passenger 4x2 or 4x4 no wheelchair lift or ramp available.
+- Minivan No Ramp: A Seven (7) passenger (including driver) minivan without a wheelchair lift/ramp.
+(Currently unable to be procured by ADOT due to Buy America requirements) - SUV: A Five (5) or Seven (7) passenger 4x2 or 4x4 no wheelchair lift or ramp available.
 Equivalent Certification is required.